MyZenKey/sp-sdk-android/example/app/README.md

 To test a carrier authorization request:
 1. Launch the ZenKey SDK Example app and tap "Sign in with ZenKey".
-2. The SDK Determines if it is running on a primary or secondary device and helps you install the ZenKey app for your carrier, if needed.
+2. The SDK determines if it is running on a primary or secondary device and helps you install the ZenKey app for your carrier, if needed.
 3. The SDK launches the ZenKey app which asks you to authorize your app.
 4. The ZenKey app redirects you back to the ZenKey SDK Example app with an `AuthorizationResponse` from the user's carrier.
 5. The ZenKey SDK Example app uses the `AuthorizationResponse` to request a sign-in from the sample server.